Luccwar/teste-urcamp-VazeaCup/README_EN.md

 Ensure that the following requirements are installed:

-- PHP 8.3 e Laravel 11 - The project was developed using these framework versions.
+- PHP 8.3 and Laravel 11 - The project was developed using these framework versions.
 It may work with earlier versions, but this is not guaranteed;
 - Composer in its most updated version;
 - PostgreSQL 16 Relational Database and pgAdmin4;
 - NodeJS in its most updated version.